upura/academic-kickstart/content/projects/publications/index.md

 ## Conference Paper (Referred)

+- **Shotaro Ishihara**, and Hono Shirai (2022).
+Nikkei at SemEval-2022 Task 8: Exploring BERT-based Bi-Encoder Approach for Pairwise Multilingual News Article Similarity.
+In Proceedings of the 16th International Workshop on Semantic Evaluation (SemEval-2022). (to appear)
 - **Shotaro Ishihara**, Yuta Matsuda, and Norihiko Sawa (2021).
 [Editors-in-the-loop News Article Summarization Framework with Sentence Selection and Compression](https://ieeexplore.ieee.org/document/9671300).
 [In Proceedings of the 5th IEEE Workshop on Human-in-the-Loop Methods and Future of Work in BigData](https://humanmachinedata.org/), pp. 3522-24.
 - **Shotaro Ishihara**, Shuhei Goda, and Hidehisa Arai (2021).
 Adversarial Validation to Select Validation Data for Evaluating Performance in E-commerce Purchase Intent Prediction.
 [In Proceedings of the ACM SIGIR Workshop on eCommerce (SIGIR eCom’21)](https://sigir-ecom.github.io/accepted-papers.html).
 ACM, New York, NY, USA, 5 pages. (to appear)
 - **Shotaro Ishihara**, Shuhei Goda, Yuya Matsumura (2021).
 [Weighted Averaging of Various LSTM Models for Next Destination Recommendation](http://ceur-ws.org/Vol-2855/challenge_short_7.pdf), [In Proceedings of the Workshop on Web Tourism co-located with the 14th ACM International WSDM Conference (WSDM 2021)](http://ceur-ws.org/Vol-2855/), March 12, 2021, Jerusalem, Israel, pp. 46-49.